orb-lang/helm/doc/md/helm/historian.md

    return false
 end
 ```

-### Historian:load()
+### Historian:load\(\)

-Brings up the project history and result ids.
+Brings up the project history and result ids\.

 Most of the complexity serves to make a simple key/value relationship
-between the regenerated txtbufs and their associated result history.
+between the regenerated txtbufs and their associated result history\.

 We want as much history as practical, because we search in it, but most of
-the results never get used.
+the results never get used\.

 ```lua
 local bound, inbounds = import("core:core/math", "bound", "inbounds")